Table of Contents

 Compared to some forms of online fundraising, direct mail also offers much more space to work; hence you can provide your donors with much more information.
-Direct mail offers you the chance to provide your donors with in-depth information that cannot be conveyed in a text message, Tweet, Facebook ad, or email.
+Direct mail offers you the chance to provide your donors with in-depth information that cannot be conveyed in a text message, Tweet, Facebook charity fundraising ad, or email.

-Disadvantage of Direct mail
+Disadvantages of Direct mail

 Direct mail can be expensive, especially compared to e-mail marketing.
 Direct mail is also time-consuming.
 You need to write letters, customise the list, delete comments, track people from your list, keep addresses up to date etc.